eddiemonge/generator-common/README.md

 ### editorconfig
 Default: true

-Set to true to create a .editorconfig file or false to skip it
+Set to true to create a `.editorconfig` file or false to skip it

 ### gitattributes
 Default: true

-Set to true to create a .gitattributes file or false to skip it
+Set to true to create a `.gitattributes` file or false to skip it

 ### gitignore
 Default: true

-Set to true to create a .gitignore file or false to skip it
+Set to true to create a `.gitignore` file or false to skip it

 ### jshintrc
 Default: true

-Set to true to create a .jshintrc file or false to skip it
+Set to true to create a `.jshintrc` file or false to skip it

+### test-jshintrc
+Default: true

+Set to true to create a `test` folder and a .jshintrc file in that folder.
+False does not create the folder or file